 Some metrics are useful in general but not in particular.

-Days sales outstanding (DSO) is another good example.
+Days sales outstanding (DSO) is a good example.

 As a broad rule of thumb, it is usually useful, but sometimes misleading.